vippsas/vipps-developers/quick-start-guides.md

 1. A *test sales unit*.

-    You create this yourself by logging in to the Vipps portal at <https://portal.vipps.no>.
+    You create this yourself by logging in to the Vipps Portal at [https://portal.vipps.no](https://portal.vipps.no).
 This requires BankId.
     See instructions for creating the [test sales unit](test-environment.md#test-merchants).

 1. A Vipps *test app* for your mobile phone.